-(2) Percentage of total investment assets of the Group (investment assets calculated as the carrying balance of all credit assets at amortised cost, credit assets held at fair value through profit or loss and equity investments held at fair value through profit or loss).

-Monitoring of ESG impacts Pollen Street collects data across its credit portfolio, tracking impact against the 5 key areas where we believe we can make a meaningful difference.
+Monitoring of ESG Impacts

+Pollen Street Capital collects data across its Credit portfolio, tracking impact against the 5 key areas where we believe we can make a meaningful difference.
 We aim to measure progress to support; regional growth, affordable housing, financial inclusion, reduction in carbon footprint of homes and embedding the highest standards of governance in lending.

-For example, Pollen Street Capital's credit facilities have supported: 11,000+ households to install a new boiler 9,000+ households to switch to renewable energy 5,000+ households in the provision of insulation ESG in the investment process Through upfront due diligence, Pollen Street identifies how strong the prospective credit partner's ESG programme is, and where we can support them as they develop ESG policies and practices as they join the portfolio.
+For example, Pollen Street Capital's credit facilities have supported:

+households to install a new boiler

+households to switch to renewable energy

+households in the provision of insulation $^{1} \$

+ESG in the investment process

+Through up front due diligence, Pollen Street identifies how strong the prospective credit partner's ESG programme is, and where we can support them as they develop their ESG policies and practices as they join the portfolio.
 The assessment covers areas such as ESG risks, along with the focus areas in our impact framework.

+Governance and Oversight

-Governance and oversight Since 2019, Pollen Street has extended the use of the Pollen Street Hub to encompass the ESG agenda.
+Since 2019, Pollen Street has extended the use of the Pollen Street Hub to encompass the ESG agenda.
 The Hub aims to drive the practical application of ESG issues with a focus on core areas of impact, along with reporting of activities and sharing of best-practice.
 Pollen Street have an ESG committee in place which is responsible for setting the strategy, framework and processes to ensure that effective ESG policies are implemented and overseen.

+1 Find out more on our website: Responsible Investing (pollencap.com).
+Information correct as at 31st December, 2020

-Engagement and embedding ESG within Pollen Street Pollen Street, led by its partners, has sought to increase awareness of the impact it can have, and increase the prominence of ESG considerations.
+Engagement and embedding ESG within Pollen Street

+Pollen Street, led by its partners, has sought to increase awareness of the impact it can have, and increase the prominence of ESG considerations.
 Pollen Street uses the UN Sustainable Development Goals to seek to ensure all investments meet minimum standards, while seeking to make the most significant impact for its investors.
 Pollen Street operates an ESG policy, which seeks to make the most significant impacts where opportunities arise.

-Creating partnerships for lasting impact Pollen Street has sought to make continued improvements in embedding ESG.
+Creating partnerships for lasting impact

+Pollen Street has sought to make continued improvements in embedding ESG.
 Two examples include (i) the launch of a Firm-wide philanthropy programme which seeks to engage employees across the Firm to determine which charities it should support, and the most effective way to do so; and (ii) Pollen Street has engaged Ten Years' Time (part of the Social Investment Consultancy) to assist in identifying areas where Pollen Street can have a greater impact on ESG issues.

+Sustainable Development Goals